-You can find lots of Julie's cute re-purposed goods at Yellow Door and online.
-Stay tuned for more fun and interesting info about Julie all this week!
+You can find lots of Jamie's darling home accessories at Yellow Door, as well as online.
+Stay tuned for more fun and interesting info about Jamie all week!

 Like learning about creative people in your community?
-Be sure to stay in the loop by signing up for our emails in the upper right hand corner of this site.
+Stay in the loop by signing up for our emails in the upper right hand corner of this site.